Friezes satisfying higher SL$_k$-determinants: Connection between the categories and -friezes

 If $k\geq 4$ we want to show that the associated Pl{\"u}cker frieze does not contain $(k-1)(n-k-1)$ pairwise non-crossing elements unless $k=4$ and $n=6$.
 We make use of the following key observation here: the Ext-hammocks in a frieze of width $w$ have the same shape as the Ext-hammocks in the cluster category of type $A$ with rank $w$.
 In particular, any region in the frieze that has the same shape as the fundamental region in the associated cluster category of type $A$, as depicted on the left in Figure \ref{fund_region}, contains at most $w$ pairwise non-crossing objects.

 First we consider the case $k=4$ separately.
-We see that the Pl{\"u}cker frieze admits two copies of the fundamental region followed by two columns, because we have $w=n-k-1=n-5$.
+We see that the Pl{\"u}cker frieze admits two copies of the fundamental region followed by two columns, because we have $w=n-k-1=n-5$ and the period of the frieze is $n$.
 See Figure \ref{fund_region} on the right.
 Now suppose that such frieze admits a collection $\mathcal{I}$ of $3w$ pairwise non-crossing objects.
 Because the frieze contains two such fundamental regions, each of which admits at most $w$ non-crossing object, we conclude that the two remaining columns contain at least $w$ element of $\mathcal{I}$.
 However, a frieze is $n$-periodic, and the same argument as above implies that any two neighbouring columns contain at least $w$ elements of $\mathcal{I}$.
 Because there are $w+5$ columns we conclude that $\mathcal{I}$ contains at least

 elements.
 We also know that the size of $\mathcal{I}$ is $3w$ which implies that $\Big\lfloor \frac{w+5}{2}\Big\rfloor \leq 3$.
 Therefore, there are two possibilities $w=1, k=4, n=6$ or $w=2, k=4, n=7$.
 In the first case, we see from the diagram below that we can take $\mathcal{I}=\{1235, 1345, 1356\}$.